geeknoid/Undertaker/README.md

 * Some symbols may be reported as dead when they are actually used via reflection.

-* If you have code under analysis that implements an interface which is not under analysis, then you can get false positives about the various interface implementation methods being dead.

 ## Ideas

 * Flag assemblies that use reflection since they might be cheating and have dependencies on otherwise dead symbols.

 * Can the symbol info include file & line numbers?

+* Internal symbols should be considered as roots when an assembly has InternalsVisibleTo to an assembly not under analysis.

+* We could detect when a virtual method can be made abstract since all derived types reimplement the method without ever calling the base implementation.